Piyadasa Gunasekera

-Hilla Liyanage Don Piyadasa Gunsekera (born 1915 – died 5 April 1980 as පියදාස ගුණසේකර), popularly as Piyadasa Gunasekera, was an actor in Sri Lankan cinema.
-In a career spanning more than three decades, Gunasekera is considered the greatest villain ever to appear in Sinhala cinema after Dommie Jayawardena at the time.
+Hilla Liyanage Don Piyadasa Gunsekera (born 1915 – died 5 April 1980 as පියදාස ගුණසේකර), popularly known as Piyadasa Gunasekera, was an actor in Sri Lankan cinema.

 Personal life

 Piyadasa Gunasekara was born in 1915 in Maligakanda, Colombo, Sri Lanka.
 He was educated at Industrial College, Campbell Place and Ananda College, Colombo.
 After school life, he worked as a travel agent of Tram car driver for Trans International and enlisted in the Army during World War II.

-His daughter Lankarajini is a talented singer who started her career in Sunen Gokula's 'Sangeetha Sandyawa' program in radio.
+His daughter Lankarajini is a singer who started her career in Sunen Gokula's 'Sangeetha Sandyawa' program in radio.
 She was educated at St. Paul's College, Milagiriya.

 He died on 05 April 1980 at the age of 65.
 His death from alcohol poisoning was a controversial event.